 Effective May 5, 2016, Joshua Komberg resigned as the Chief Executive Officer and President and an employee of the Company.
 In connection with Mr. Komberg's resignation, the Company and Mr. Kornberg entered into a separation agreement on June 13, 2016 (the "Separation Agreement").
-Pursuant to the Separation Agreement, on July 15, 2016, the Company was required to pay Mr. Kornberg: (a) \$15,443.20 less any required tax withholdings in a lump sum on July 15, 2016; and (b) \$75,000 less any required tax withholdings on July 15, 2016.
+Pursuant to the Separation Agreement, on July 15, 2016, the Company was required to pay Mr. Komberg: (a) \$15,443.20 less any required tax withholdings in a lump sum on July 15, 2016; and (b) \$75,000 less any required tax withholdings on July 15, 2016.
 The Company is required to pay Mr. Komberg an additional \$75,000 less any required tax withholdings payable in 6 monthly installments of \$12,500, due on the first regular payday of each month, starting on August 15, 2016; and (d) an additional \$450,000 less any required tax withholdings payable in 11 monthly installments of \$40,909, due on the first regular payday of each month, starting on February 15, 2017.
-The Company issued to Mr. Kornberg a restricted stock award (the "Award") under the Company's stock incentive plan consisting of 500,000 shares.
+The Company issued to Mr. Komberg a restricted stock award (the "Award") under the Company's stock incentive plan consisting of 20,000 shares.
 The Award vested on July 15, 2016.
-The value of the Award for purposes of the Separation Agreement (the "Award Value") is \$90.350.61, based on a ten day volume-weighted average closing sale price per share of the Company's common stock.
+The value of the Award for purposes of the Separation Agreement (the "Award Value") is \$90,350.61, based on a ten day volume-weighted average closing sale price per share of the Company's common stock.
 Mr. Komberg agreed that the withholding taxes in connection with the Award will be offset against cash payments otherwise due to him in four monthly installments.
 In addition, the Company agreed to, at its option, either (a) pay Mr. Kornberg \$309,649.39 (the "Additional Cash Amount"), equal to the difference between \$400,000 and the Award Value, payable in equal monthly installments of \$40,909, due on the first regular payday of each month, starting on January 15, 2018, less any required tax withholding, or (b) issue to Mr. Kornberg shares of common stock of the Company (the "Additional Shares") on January 15, 2018 with an aggregate fair market equal to the Additional Cash Amount, based on a ten day volume-weighted average closing sale price per share.
-Under the Separation Agreement, all of Mr. Kornberg's outstanding stock options and outstanding restricted stock prior to the date of the Separation Agreement were canceled, consisting of options to purchase 552,104 shares and 66,667 shares of restricted stock.
+Under the Separation Agreement, all of Mr. Komberg's outstanding stock options and outstanding restricted stock prior to the date of the Separation Agreement were canceled, consisting of options to purchase 22,085 shares and 2,667 shares of restricted stock.
 The Separation Agreement included a waiver and release of claims by Mr. Kornberg.
 He will also continue to be bound by the terms of any restrictive covenant agreements he had with the Company.

-The foregoing summary of the Separation Agreement does not purport to be complete and is qualified in its entirety by reference to the Separation Agreement, a copy of which is incorporated herein by reference as Exhibit 10.1.
+The foregoing summary of the Separation Agreement does not purport to be complete and is qualified in its entirety by reference to the Separation Agreement, a copy of which was filed on June 17, 2016 as an exhibit to our Current Report on Form 8-K.